phax/phive/README.md

 ## How to validate documents

-At least the `phive-engine` project and one library with rule sets (like e.g. `ph-bdve-rules-peppol` from https://github.com/phax/ph-bdve-rules) is needed in your application.
+At least the `phive-engine` project and one library with rule sets (like e.g. `phive-rules-peppol` from https://github.com/phax/phive-rules) is needed in your application.
 See the section on usage in a Maven project below.
 All available VES must be registered in an instance of class `ValidationExecutorSetRegistry` (which can simply created via `new`).
 Depending on the used domain specific libraries, initialization calls for registration into the registry must be performed.
 Example for registering (only) Peppol validation artefacts: